cs1302uga/cs1302-hw04/README.md

    any inter-dependencies and/or inheritance between the files.

    **Please Note:** This homework assignment may be slightly different from what we did in class.
-   Do not make any assumptions about the code based on what was discussed in lecture.
+   Do not make any assumptions about the code based on what was discussed in the lecture.

 1. In your notes, draw a complete, proper UML diagram for the three classes contained in the starter code. **You might need to devote an entire page to this.
 We recommend using a pencil.**